Fractured Magic: Chapter Fifteen

 “It’s Evelyne!” the woman snapped, charging him again.

 Maebhe couldn’t watch.
-Roman’s injuries happened because of her, because this Evelyne knew Maebhe was a weakness to exploit.
+He was only injured because of her, because this Evelyne knew Maebhe was a weakness to exploit.
 She peered nervously over the wall just as Drys reappeared, their wings causing a gust of wind that blew her hair back.

 The dryad nodded and turned to run back into the barracks.